The Inflation Targeting Scheme in Colombia

 THE DECISION-MAKING PROCESS

 Monetary-policy decisions are based on an analysis of the current state of the economy and its prospects for the future, and on an assessment of the forecast for inflation in light of the targets.
-If the assessment suggests, with enough certainty, that inflation will deviate from its target under current monetary-policy conditions and deviation would not be due to temporary shocks, the BDBR modifies its policy stance.
-For the most part, this is accomplished by changing the reference interest rate (charged by the Central Bank of Colombia on short-term liquidity operations).
+If the assessment suggests, with enough certainty, that inflation will deviate from its target under current monetary-policy conditions and within the time horizon where the policy operates and that deviation is not due to temporary shocks, the BDBR modifies its policy stance.
+For the most part, this is done by changing the benchmark interest rate (charged by Banco de la República on short-term liquidity operations).

 COMMUNICATION AND TRANSPARENCY